shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/setup/tuning.md

   * We recommend you [enable deletion protection](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/application-load-balancers.html#deletion-protection) on the S3 proxy load balancer to prevent accidental deletion.
   * We recommend you [enable access logging](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-access-logs.html#enable-access-logging) on the S3 proxy load balancer to aid in traffic analysis and identification of security issues.

+## Next Steps

+See [Migration](./migration.md) to migrate your production site to use the isolation features.

+Go to [Setup](./setup.md) for an overview of the possible next steps.